MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 When you configure this setting and publish the policy for users, and a user chooses to not show the Azure Information Protection bar in their Office applications, the bar remains hidden.
 This happens when the user clears the  **Show Bar** option from the **Home** tab, **Protection** group, **Protect** button.
 This setting has no effect if the user closes the bar by using the **Close this bar** icon.

 Even though the Azure Information Protection bar remains hidden, users can still select a label from the temporarily displayed bar if you have configured recommended classification, or when a document or email must have a label.
-The setting also has no effect on labels that you or others configure, such as manual or automatic classification, or setting a default label.

 To configure this advanced setting, enter the following strings: